javadfarshchi/Financial-Risk-Analysis-with-ANN-Keras/README.md

 ![datacorr](https://github.com/javadfarshchi/Financial-Risk-Analysis-with-ANN/blob/main/datacorr.png)

 One of the features for example could be the relationship between the employment length and the loan being charged off or fully paid.
-More information on other parameters and through explanation could be found in the noteboook.
+More information on other parameters and through explanation could be found in the [noteboook](https://github.com/javadfarshchi/Financial-Risk-Analysis-with-ANN/blob/main/Financial%20Risk%20Analysis%20with%20ANN%20(LendingClub%20Data).ipynb).

 ![emplength](https://github.com/javadfarshchi/Financial-Risk-Analysis-with-ANN/blob/main/emplength.png)